Zoroark: Design

-Classified as a Dark-type Pokémon, Zoroark stands 5 ft 3 in (160 cm) tall.
+Classified as a Dark-type Pokémon, Zoroark stands 5 feet 3 inches (160 cm) tall.
 It resembles a large, fox-like creature with dark-grey fur, paws that end in red three point claws, and light blue eyes.
 A thicker black tuft of fur covers its chest and extends outward from its shoulders.
 Various shades of red marking meanwhile surround its mouth, eyes, and nostrils.
 In addition, Zoroark features a large red mane that flows behind it, with black tips protruding from the mane and held together by a blue bead towards the tip.
 According to Ken Sugimori in an interview with Nintendo Dream, Zoroark's mane is a key aspect of its visual design, and is meant to accommodate the lack of a tail.
 In production art, the developers made a note to have Zoroark always leaning forward, and to give it a thin body shape to help differentiate it from Lucario, a previously introduced bipedal Pokémon.

 The Hisuian variation is very similar to the base design but with different coloration, depicted with white fur and grey claws, yellow eyes, and the addition of red sores on its arms and legs.
 Meanwhile the central tuft of fur appears red in the center before switching to white at both ends, while its now disheveled mane is white with red tips.
 The design shift reflects how Zorua and Zoroark were driven from their warmer climate by humans fearful of their Illusion ability.
 As a result they died in the colder climate, only to revive as ghosts with an intense hatred of humans.